-The information contained within this manual is a reference document for use during the 2014-2015 school year.
-The "Budget Information" on page 3 contains the 2014-2015 rates for average teacher and instructional assistant salaries, the tentative Florida Retirement contributions rate, the FICA match rate, the workers compensation rate, the unemployment rate, the annual per employee health insurance rate, the annual flexible fringe benefit rate, the tentative 2014-2015 indirect cost rate, minimum wage and other relevant information.
+The information contained within this manual is a reference document for use during the 2015-2016 school year.
+The "Budget Information" on page 3 contains the 2015-2016 rates for average teacher and instructional assistant salaries, the tentative Florida Retirement contributions rate, the FICA match rate, the workers' compensation rate, the unemployment rate, the annual per employee health insurance rate, the 2015-2016 indirect cost rate, minimum wage and other relevant information.